Skip To 'The Good Part' Of Romance Audiobooks

 Audible says it used machine-learning technology to scan the books for keywords and phrases to find and identify those good parts.
 Human editors then vetted the selections.

 The romance package also gives listeners the option to peruse audiobooks based on steaminess.
 They're divided into five groups: Sweet, Simmering, Sizzling, Hot Damn and the steamiest of 'em all, O-O-Omg.
-If you'd rather not skip over character development, or you're not quite sure what kind of steamy-ness you're looking for, fear not.
+If you'd rather not skip over character development, or you're not quite sure what level of steaminess you're looking for, fear not.
 Listeners can still search for romance audiobooks through more conventional categories, such as story themes and character types.

 The Audible Romance Package is $14.95 per month, or $6.95 per month for Audible and Kindle Unlimited members.
 (Spoiler: You can get all the good parts for free during a one-month free trial.)